BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

 ### Set up BIND nameserver

 In the steps below, replace `rxb.example.org` with your BitBurrow hub domain name and `example.org` with the parent domain.
-Also, replace `1.2.3.4` with the public IP address of your BitBurrow hub machine.
+Also, replace `1.2.3.4` with the public IP address of your BitBurrow hub host machine.

 All of these should be run inside the container.